If you’re planning a weekend away or longer break, here are some of the best things to do in Cornwall

 While you’re exploring the castle’s interior, look out for the glass panel which covers the entrance to the ‘oubliette’.
 This was a deep, dark underground prison used to hold prisoners and unruly soldiers!

-St Mawes Castle is now under the care of English Heritage, and will be open from early August onwards.
+St Mawes Castle is now under the care of English Heritage and is open to visitors.
 You need to book your tickets before you visit – see the English Heritage website for more details.

 St Michael’s Mount